akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 34. Applied Visual Design
+# 34. Use the CSS Transform scale Property to Change the Size of an Element

 ## Description
 <section id='description'>